-We admit mistakes readily —and learn from and rectify those mistakes with an effort commensurate with the harm caused by our errors.
-We also spend time and effort to “steel-(wo)man” our arguments –That is, to identify the strongest form and nuances of the other side of a position before engaging with it.
+We admit mistakes readily and rectify those mistakes with an effort commensurate with the harm caused by our errors.
+We also spend time and effort to “steel-(wo)man” our arguments by identifying the strongest form and nuances of the other side of a position before engaging with it.

 FREEDOM OVER COMPLEXITY

 We root out unnecessary complexity, analysis, and process.
 And we recruit self-motivated, disciplined A-players with no use for micromanagement.

 JOURNALISTS, NOT INFLUENCERS